RTX Corporation research snapshot

 MoatThe moat comes from installed fleets, engine certification, mission-critical systems, long program cycles, defense clearances, switching costs, engineering depth, and service networks.High

-ManagementChairman and CEO Chris Calio has emphasized execution, backlog conversion, production capacity, and new capability investment, with Q1 2026 guidance raised after strong segment performance.Medium-high
+ManagementChairman and CEO Chris Calio emphasized execution, backlog conversion, production capacity, and new capability investment, and Q2 2026 results and the raised outlook show the payoff of that discipline.Medium-high

 Risk levelRisk is moderate because backlog is large and diversified, but engine inspection costs, tariffs, production bottlenecks, defense budget timing, leverage, and valuation sensitivity remain material.Medium-high